• Skip to primary navigation

 Chocolate Kiss Cookies: Ingredients & Substitutions

-overhead view of the ingredients in this Chocolate Kiss Cookies recipe
+overhead view of the labeled ingredients in this Chocolate Kiss Cookies recipe

 • Salted Butter.
-Unsalted butter, vegan butter and coconut oil can be used in place of butter.
+Unsalted butter, vegan butter and coconut oil are good substitutes.

 • White Sugar.
 Any white, granulated sugar or organic cane sugar can be used in this recipe.